Instance Actions

 The external IP addresses assigned to an instance can be modified through the API.

-• The instance must be in the started or stopped state.
+• The instance must be in the running or stopped state.

 • An instance may have at most one ephemeral IP, and at most 32 total external IPs.